The Geometric Unitary Kudla Conjecture: Convergence of formal Fourier--Jacobi series

 \section{Convergence of formal Fourier--Jacobi series}

 In this section, we demonstrate the convergence of symmetric formal Fourier--Jacobi series of cogenus~$1$ and trivial type.
 As a first step in \fref{Section}{ssec:convergence:algebraic}, we show that they yield an algebraic extension of the graded ring of Hermitian modular forms, which remains true even for arbitrary cogenus.
-Then we study their convergence at torsion points in \fref{Section}{ssec:convergence:torsion_points}, which allows us to invoke Arzelà--Ascoli in \fref{Section}{ssec:convergence:torsion_point_subvarieties} to show that they yield meromorphic Hermitian modular forms.
-Finally, in \fref{Section}{ssec:convergence:meromorphic_and_regular}, we show that they are holomorphic employing properties of possible polar divisors that we deduce in \fref{Section}{ssec:convergence:torsion_point_divisors}.
+Then we study their growth at torsion points in \fref{Section}{ssec:convergence:torsion_points}, which we use to deduce a restricted convergence statement in \fref{Section}{ssec:convergence:torsion_point_subvarieties}.
+This allows us to invoke Arzelà--Ascoli in the final \fref{Section}{ssec:convergence:meromorphic_and_regular} to show that they yield meromorphic Hermitian modular forms.
+In \fref{Section}{ssec:convergence:meromorphic_and_regular}, we also show that they are holomorphic by employing properties of possible polar divisors that we deduce in \fref{Section}{ssec:convergence:torsion_point_divisors} via a fibration argument.